rzhao010/teamx/README.md

 #### Copy & paste front-end

-We will not be spending much time and effot on coding or understanding the details of the front-end.
+We will not be spending much time and effort on coding or understanding the details of the front-end.
 It's built on the bootstrap framework and does little more than prompt for a link, which it passes (via the javascript contained in `/public/src/client-js.js` ) to the back-end node.js application.

 1. Copy all files from the `/public ` directory of this repo into your `/public` directory
 2. Re-start your node.js application locally and check to see if the new front-end is being served locally at at http://localhost:6015